ansible-collections/servicenow.itsm/CONTRIBUTING.md

 Our IRC channels may require you to register your nickname.
 If you receive an error when you connect, see [Libera.Chat's Nickname Registration guide](https://libera.chat/guides/registration) for instructions.

-The `#ansible-community` channel on [libera.chat](https://libera.chat/) IRC is the main and official place to discuss use and development of the `ServiceNow.ITSM` collection.
+The `#ansible-community` channel on [libera.chat](https://libera.chat/) IRC is the main and official place to discuss the use and development of the `serviceNow.itsm` collection.

 ### For more information
 * [Ansible Collection overview](https://github.com/ansible-collections/overview)